 We decided to turn around and go back to Tchoupitoulas Street and hope that the parade route was accurate and wouldn’t change.

 It did take almost another hour before it got to us, but it did, and we were right in front of the line.
-Surprisingly it was cold, but we had fun waiting and chatting to the people around us.
+Surprisingly it was cold, but we had fun waiting and chatting with the people around us.

 And it was well worth the wait.

-We couldn’t believe the number of beads and toys that were being thrown out and we delighted with each successful catch.
+We couldn’t believe the number of beads and toys that were being thrown out and we were delighted with each successful catch.
 With the bitter cold of the evening, and the thickness of the beads, our fingers and hands stung with each catch.

-Elaborately decorated dragons, crocodiles, octopus’ floats rolled by in between crews of marching bands and people holding flaming torches.
+Elaborately decorated dragons, crocodiles, and octopus’ floats rolled by in between crews of marching bands and people holding flaming torches.